-The screened in porch makeover was suppose to take 3 months.
-Instead it took 7 months!
+The screened-in porch makeover was supposed to take 3 months.
+Instead, it took 7 months!
 The good news?
 It’s finally done!
-I haven’t shared much about the makeover on the blog because frankly the steps were pretty boring.
+I haven’t shared much about the makeover on the blog because frankly, the steps were pretty boring.
 I wasn’t sure you’d appreciate a whole post on painting.
 The only project I’ve shared to date is the floating buffet table we made out of reclaimed wood.
 Let’s start with the before shot so we can all remember how this room looked when we bought the house:

 This porch was actually a HUGE selling feature of the house.
 While it needed some cosmetic work a porch like this would easily have been a $20,000 addition.
 And in a place like coastal Virginia having a way to be outside without getting eaten by mosquito is priceless.